 [Editor’s note:

-– it has to not been decided if a Report or Recommendation would be appropriate,

 – views were expressed that this document is pursued under Question ITU-R 235/5 on the basis that a recommendation is missing on the aforementioned band;

-– this document started on the basis of Annex 11 to May 2019 Doc.
-5B/712 Chairman’s Report, which did not reach consensus at that time;

-– Studies under AI 1.7 (WRC-19) are not intended to be reassessed;]
+]

 Scope

 This Recommendation provides the technical characteristics and protection criteria for the International Civil Aviation Organization (ICAO) standardized VHF datalink (VDL) Mode 2 (VDL M2) communications systems operating in the aeronautical mobile (route) service (AM(R)S) in the frequency band 136-137 MHz.
 These technical characteristics and protection criteria should be used for compatibility studies with VDLM2 systems.